Wusun: As Han allies

-Around 80 BCE, the Wusun were attacked by the Xiongnu, who inflicted a devastating defeat upon them.
-In 72 BCE, the Kunmi of the Wusun requested assistance from the Han against the Xiongnu.
+Around 80 BC, the Wusun were attacked by the Xiongnu, who inflicted a devastating defeat upon them.
+In 72 BC, Kunmi, chief of the Wusun requested assistance from the Han against the Xiongnu.
 The Han sent an army of 160,000 men, inflicting a crushing defeat upon the Xiongnu, capturing much booty and many slaves.
-In the campaign the Han captured the Tarim Basin city-state of Cheshi (Turpan), a previous ally of the Xiongnu, giving them direct contact with the Wusun.
+In the campaign the Han captured the Tarim Basin and the city-state of Cheshi (Turpan region), a previous ally of the Xiongnu, giving them direct contact with the Wusun.
 Afterwards the Wusun allied with the Dingling and Wuhuan to counter Xiongnu attacks.
 After their crushing victory against the Xiongnu the Wusun increased in strength, achieving significant influence over the city-states of the Tarim Basin.
 The son of the Kunmi became the ruler of Yarkand, while his daughter became the wife of the lord of Kucha.
 They came to play a role as a third force between the Han and the Xiongnu.

-Around 64 BCE, according to Hanshu, Chinese agents were involved in a plot with a Wusun kunmi known as Wengguimi ("Fat King"), to kill a Wusun kunmi known to the Chinese as Nimi ("Mad King").
-A Chinese deputy envoy called Chi Tu who brought a doctor to attend to Nimi was punished by castration when he returned to China.
+Around 64 BC, according to the Book of Han, Chinese agents were involved in a plot with a Wusun kunmi known as Wengguimi ("Fat King") and to kill a Wusun kunmi known to the Chinese as Nimi ("Mad King").
+A Chinese deputy envoy called Chi Tu who brought a doctor to attend to Nimi was punished with castration by the Han dynasty when he returned to China for treating the mad king's illness instead of killing him which the Han court ordered them to do.